-Criteria Indicator ToC Outcomes t No forms of forced or trafficked labour are used.
-6.6.1 (C) All work is voluntary and the following are prohibited: Retention of identity documents or passports; Payment of recruitment fees; Contract substitution; Involuntary overtime; Lack of freedom of workers to resign; Penalty for termination of employment; Debt bondage; Withholding of wages.
-Human rights upheld; Safe and decent work 6.6.2 Note: A loan clause should be included in the contract of employees that clearly explains the terms and conditions of a loan that does not lead to a debt bondage.
-(C) Where temporary or migrant workers are employed, a specific labour policy and procedures are established and implemented.

-Crite eria Indi cator ToC Outcomes 6.7 The unit of certification ensures that the working environment under its control is safe and without undue risk to health.
-6.7.1 (C) The responsible person(s) for health and safety is identified.
+Crit eria Indicators ToC Outcomes 6.6 No forms of forced or trafficked labour are used.
+6.6.1 (C) All work is voluntary and the following are prohibited: Retention of identity documents or passports Payment of recruitment fees Contract substitution Involuntary overtime Lack of freedom of workers to resign Penalty for termination of employment Debt bondage Withholding of wages Human rights upheld; Safe and decent work 6.6.2 (C) Where temporary or migrant workers are employed, a specific labour policy and procedures are established and implemented.
+6.7 The unit of certification ensures that the working environment under its control is safe and without undue risk to health.
+6.7.1 (C) The responsible person(s) for H&S is identified.
 There are records of regular meetings between the responsible person(s) and workers.
 Concerns of all parties about health, safety and welfare are discussed at these meetings, and any issues raised are recorded.
 Safe and decent work 6.7.2 Accident and emergency procedures are in place and instructions are clearly understood by all workers.
 Accident procedures are available in the appropriate language of the workforce.
 Assigned operatives trained in first aid are present in both field and other operations, and first aid equipment is available at worksites.
 Records of all accidents are kept and periodically reviewed.

-6.7.3 (C) Workers use appropriate personal protective equipment (PPE), which is provided free of charge to all workers at the place of work to cover all potentially hazardous operations, such as pesticide application, machine operations, land preparation, and harvesting.
+Crite Criteria cators ToC Outcomes 6.7 The unit of certification ensures that the working environment under its control is safe and without undue risk to health.
+(Continued) 6.7.3 (C) Workers use appropriate personal protective equipment (PPE), which is provided free of charge to all workers at the place of work to cover all potentially hazardous operations, such as pesticide application, machine operations, land preparation, and harvesting.
 Sanitation facilities for those applying pesticides are available, so that workers can change out of PPE, wash and put on their personal clothing.
-6.7.4 All workers are provided with medical care and covered by accident insurance.
+Safe and decent work 6.7.4 All workers are provided with medical care and covered by accident insurance.
 Costs incurred from work-related incidents leading to injury or sickness are covered in accordance with national law or by the unit of certification where national law does not offer protection.
-6.7.5 Occupational injuries are recorded using Lost Time Accident (LTA) metrics.
+Occupational injuries are recorded using Lost Time Accident (LTA) metrics.